Preset Lua extension

 # The user functions

-A good example of a user function is a displayGroup callback from the above example source code.
-It a function defined by the user and bound to a function callback hook in the preset JSON.
+callback from the source code example provided earlier.
+This function is user-defined and is bound to a function callback hook within the preset JSON.

 -- the callback function called from the preset